AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <cite>&mdash;Bob Hoffman (<a href="http://adcontrarian.blogspot.com/">The Ad Contrarian</a>) quoted by <a href="http://www.bloomberg.com/features/2015-click-fraud/"><em>Bloomberg Business</em></a></cite>
 </blockquote>

 My 93-year-old mom called the other day, almost in tears.
-A link at RealClearPolitics brought her to a site which mercilessly launch popup windows.
-The kept reappearing no matter how many times she closed them, locking up her browser.
-Even after quitting, the slimy site and its putrid popups persisted.
-My mom had become another victim of modern advertising.
+Her browser had been taken over.
+A link at RealClearPolitics to a site which mercilessly launched popup windows that re-popped up every time she closed one.
+She's quit and re-opened the browser, but the slimy site and its putrid popups persisted.
+My mom was yet another victim of modern advertising.

+<h2>Old hotness, new and busted</h2>

 <img align="right" width="400" src="https://github.com/hearvox/breaking-news/blob/master/assets/ad-plymouth.jpg?raw=true">Once upon a time, an advertiser contracted a media agency to place specific advertisments in specific publications.
 Publishers provided "tear sheets" proving the ads had run.
 The agency got 15% of ad's cost; the publishers pocketed the rest.